Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

     OK         USB             USB Mass Storage Device
     ```

-Connect additional USB device, run command once again and note reults.
+    Connect additional USB device, run command once again and note the results.
     Connected USB device should be included on the list on output.

 ### USB002.001 USB keyboard detection (firmware)